gwtboot/gwt-boot-modules/README.md

 ## GWT BOMs and POMs - GWT Dependencies and Starters

-GWT Boot is basically a simple Starter dependencies collection just like Spring Boot Starter dependencies.
+GWT Boot Starter dependencies is basically a simple Starter dependencies collection for GWT just like Spring Boot Starter dependencies.

 GWT Boot Starters are a set of convenient dependency descriptors that you can include in your application.